nojronatron/file-sync-win/README.md

 Log files are stored in the same directory as the executable:

 - Development: `bin\Debug'
-- Deployment/Installation: Whatever directory each EXE is installed to.
+- Deployment or desktop installation: Whatever directory each EXE is installed to.

-## Requirements
+## Requirements to Run

-### Run

 - Windows 7 or later
 - Dot NET Framework 4.x Runtimes